 We believe companies should be up-front and transparent about how they make money.
-We often point out that Google and Facebook are giant advertising agencies, so it’s only right that we practise what we preach, and are up-front about how our work is supported.
+We often point out that Google and Facebook are giant advertising agencies, so it’s only right that we practice what we preach and are up-front about how our work is supported.

 We make money through affiliate commissions from the VPN companies we work with.
 When someone clicks one of the links on our site and buys a VPN service we’ve recommended, we receive a small payment from the company.

 We never receive payment for writing a positive review – never have, never will.

 In fact, we follow a strict code of conduct: